risingwavelabs/risingwave/docs/consistent-hash.md

 ### Storage

 If we look into the read-write pattern of streaming actors, we'll find that in most cases, actors only need to read the data written by itself (i.e. actor's internal states).
-That is to say, read data with the same vnodes as it previously writes.
+Namely, read data with the same vnodes as it previously writes.

 Therefore, an instinctive way to place data in storage is to **group data by vnodes**.
 In this way, when actors perform read operation, they could touch as few SST blocks as possible and thus trigger less I/O.